-The Llamas in Machu Picchu are property of the goverment as Machu Picchu is a national park; they are free to go anywhere in the complex; however, the steep Inca stairs will be a natural fence for them.
-Machu Picchu Llamas are friendly and pleasant; they often walk among the crowds and stop for selfies driving crazy to all visitors.
+The Llamas in Machu Picchu are property of the government as Machu Picchu is a national park; they are free to go anywhere in the complex; however, the steep Inca stairs will be a natural fence for them.
+Machu Picchu Llamas are friendly and pleasant; they often walk among the crowds and stop for selfies driving crazy all visitors.

 Llamas are inside the protected area in the Sanctuary of Machu Picchu; however, they still have natural predators like the Pumas and the Spectacled Bears.
 These 2 animals live in the Mountain Clouds forest where Machu Picchu is located.

 FAQs About the Llamas in Machu Picchu.

 South American camelids (Llamas, Alpacas, Guanacos, and Vicuñas) are relative to Camels; they belong to the camelid specie.

 Llamas are descendants of the Camelops, the first camels that wandered North America about 4o million ago.
 It is believed that Camelops lived long enough to encounter humans.
 They went extinct due to the Ice Age and the human arrival 13,000 years ago.

 The llamas migrated to South America about 3 million years ago.
 Since llamas were naturally adapted to the high Andes, the first humans of South America survived hunting the camelids since they were slow to run and easy to find the high mountain plains.
 Fossil discoveries in caves show human bones together with camelid bones and hunting weapons made of rocks.